AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-53/acsd-60804-editing-customer-linked-to-deleted-company-causes-error.md

 ---
-title: "ACSD-60804: Editing a customer associated with a deleted company results in an error"
+title: 'ACSD-60804: Editing a customer associated with a deleted company results in an error'
 description: Apply the ACSD-60804 patch to fix the Adobe Commerce issue where editing a customer associated with a deleted company causes an error *Call to a member function getSuperUserId() on null*.
 feature: Companies, Customers, B2B
 role: Admin, Developer
+exl-id: 09241160-f5ed-41f8-8bb6-2bb8ed5cccd5
 ---
 # ACSD-60804: Editing a customer associated with a deleted company results in an error